Vasileia-Apostolou/Beauty_Bounty/README.md

 ### Code Validators
 The web application's HTML and CSS code has been tested in [W3C Validator](https://validator.w3.org/).
 The JavaScript code has been tested in [JS Hint](https://jshint.com/).
-Python syntax has been tested in [Pep8 Online Tool](http://pep8online.com/) and responsiveness was tested in [Resposinator](https://www.responsinator.com/), [Am I Responsive](http://ami.responsivedesign.is/) and [Mobile-Friendly Test](https://search.google.com/test/mobile-friendly).
+Python syntax has been tested in [Pep8 Online Tool](http://pep8online.com/) and responsiveness in this [Mobile-Friendly Test](https://search.google.com/test/mobile-friendly).

+* My Python code passed the validator, except a few lines with the "line too long" warning.
+* My CSS code passed the validator.

 ## Deployment